Ensuring Equity — Fostering Diversity — Building Community

 in free and reduced fare

-Over the past five years, we have provided more than $7.5 million worth of free fare to 105 non-profits and community-bases organizations.
-We have also provided more than $1.2 million in reduced fares to 60 non-profits and government entities during the same period.
+Since 2015, we have provided more than $13.9 million worth of free fare to 142 non-profits and community-based organizations.
+Additionally, we have provided more than $1.4 million in reduced fares to 60 non-profits and government entities during the same period.

 We believe that access to transit is access to opportunity which is why we developed our Fare Relief and Fare Assistance Programs.
 These programs were designed to increase independence, provide access to employment and employment resources, and improve community connections for thousands of low-income members of our community.